mongodb/mongo/CONTRIBUTING.rst

 The Life Cycle of a Pull Request
 --------------------------------

-When you submit a pull request, here is what happens:
+Here's what happens when you submit a pull request:

 - The MongoDB engineering team will review your pull request to make sure you have included a SERVER ticket in your request and signed the contributor agreement.